 - Meals not included in program fees: $600

 Students will be housed in hotels and hostels in groups of two or more.
-Housing will range from modern conditions with air conditioning, television, and hot showers in the major cities to more ‘rustic’ accommodation in the tropical rainforests.
+Housing will range from modern conditions with air conditioning, television, and hot showers in the major cities to more ‘rustic’ accommodation in the tropical rainforest.
 Students will have same-gender roommates as appropriate.

 There are direct flights from Atlanta Hartsfield Jackson Airport to Juan Santamaría International Airport in San Jose, Costa Rica.
 Students will be transported from location to location via modern, comfortable bus or similar vehicle.

 The NGS Costa Rica Program is affiliated with Serve-Learn-Sustain.
-For more information about SLS, visit their website.